acorg/beast2-xml/README.md

 BEAST2 is a complex program and so is its input XML.
-People normally generate the input XML using a GUI tool, [BEAUTi](https://www.beast2.org/beauti/).
-BEAUTi is also a complex tool, and the XML it generates can vary widely.
-Because BEAUTi is a GUI tool it's not possible to use it to programmatically generate XML.
+People normally generate the input XML using a GUI tool, [BEAUti](https://www.beast2.org/beauti/).
+BEAUti is also a complex tool, and the XML it generates can vary widely.
+Because BEAUti is a GUI tool it's not possible to use it to programmatically generate XML.

 I wrote `beast2-xml` because I wanted a way to quickly and easily generate